ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 end
 ```

-The if is not exactly neccessary but you'll need to filter your desired hero somehow.
+The if is not exactly necessary but you'll need to filter your desired hero somehow.
 We'll use Beastmaster for our example

 ## Gain mana after an attack, scaling with level